 The first step is to define the services being provided.
 This could include areas like software updates, customer service, or technical support.
 Describe what the service entails and what the provider will be responsible for delivering.

-Setting performance standards and targets
+Setting performance standards and targets in the service level agreement

 The next step is to set performance standards and targets.
 This step includes identifying performance metrics and establishing the expected outcomes.
 These metrics should be precise, measurable, and should align with your SLOs.
 Be clear about the results you expect.